 1 minute summary - Best income protection insurance UK

-• Income protection insurance is a personal insurance policy that pays out a monthly cash benefit if you become unable to work due to illness or injury.
+- Income protection insurance pays out a monthly cash benefit if you become unable to work due to illness or injury.

-• To ensure you choose the best income protection policy for you it is a good idea to speak to an income protection specialist, plus you will qualify for up to £100 cashback*.
+- Finding the best income protection insurance for you depends on your situation and circumstances so it is a good idea to speak to an income protection specialist, plus you will qualify for up to £100 cashback* when you buy.

 What is income protection insurance?